adamripley98/nalda/README.md

 - [X] Curator show pages
   * This should display all of the content a curator has written
 - [X] Default create users with type `user`.
 Admin can switch them to `admin` or `curator`
-- [ ] Give users ability to set and change profile pictures, update this in new article/listing/video backend
+- [X] Give users ability to set and change profile pictures, update this in new article/listing/video backend
-- [X] Make it so you can click and view author pages, author page should also list all their articles
+- [X] Make it so you can click and view author pages, author page should also list all their
+- [ ] Users can leave comments on videos and articles, update in backend (users and articles/videos models)
+- [ ] Reviews and comments should be stored in user model too.

 ## Listings